-My skincare journey began on a chilly evening in January 2013 at Gimhae International Airport.
+My skincare journey in Japan actually began on a chilly evening in January 2013 at Gimhae International Airport.

 I was 28 years old, and my skincare routine (if it could be called that) consisted of makeup remover sheets, and face wash.
 Japan was in the midst of the 2nd Korean Wave that brought with it K-pop groups like Kara, Bigbang, and Girls Generation, as well as curious skincare products that required an incredible amount of free time.

 My time as an exchange student coincided with the 1st Korean Wave that started with “Yon-Sama,” his Burberry scarves and oversized pastel sweaters.

 I had successfully avoided getting caught up in the craze, and was certain that the 2nd Korean Wave would have no effect on me.

 So, when I perused the shelves of a duty-free shop and the sales clerk asked me about my skincare routine, I was very amused.